rohitwho/Fit-Zone/README.md

-# Fit-Zone
+# FitZone

-LIVE URL:
+## LIVE URL

 https://rohitwho.github.io/Fit-Zone/

+## Description

+This is the official page for FitZone, the best workout guide.
+When the LIVE URL is clicked, the Home Page will appear displaying Our Mission in FitZone, our services such as workout guides and various fitness calculators, a word about us, and much more!
+Additionally, when the "About" link (in nav or footer) is clicked, the page will move the user to the corresponding section.
+This also applies to the rest of the tabs, aside from some that would transfer the user to a different page that correspond to the link.
+Moreover, when the FitZone icone to the left of the nav bar to the Home link are clicked, the user will be moved back to the home/ landing page.
+Lastly, when the user decides to brows our services by clicking on the workout guides or the various fitness calculators, they will be trasnferred to the corresponding pages!

+## Screenshots of official FitZone website

+-Enter ScreenShot links HERE!-

-User Story:
+## User Story

-As a user, I want to explore different types of workouts specifying muscle groups being trained
+- As a user, I want to explore different types of workouts specifying muscle groups being trained

-As a user, I want to have the option to click on a workout and see a brief description
+- As a user, I want to have the option to click on a workout and see a brief description

-As a user, I want to check my body mass index (BMI) to understand my body fat mass, and weight category
+- As a user, I want to check my body mass index (BMI) to understand my body fat mass, and weight category

-Acceptance Criteria:
+## Acceptance Criteria

 WHEN I open the website
 THEN I see a landing page that includes a mission statement and presented with the “Get Workout” button